Which of these two Reverb listings would you click on?

-The above listing is a rare, $10,000 Gretsch guitar from CME that they didn't put a watermark on.
+The above listing is a rare, $10,000 Gretsch guitar which the seller didn't put a watermark on.
 The item sold quickly without one.

 Other prohibited image alterations include any added text or graphics, borders, collaged images, explicit imagery, or distracting image alterations.
 The bass below is featured in what we consider a collaged image.

-Be sure to use original images that you yourself have taken of the exact item for sale.
+Be sure to use original images that you have taken of the exact item for sale.
 Screenshots (including screenshots of your own photos), images taken from another source, and stock images are a violation of our guidelines.